benceharomi-uob/Machine-Learning-COS6026-B/README.md

 # Machine-Learning-COS6026-B
-Solutions for Machine Learning (COS6026-B) laboratory tasks during my semester at University of Bradford (Spring 2021)
+Solutions for Machine Learning (COS6026-B) laboratory tasks and assignments during my semester at University of Bradford (Spring 2021)